Featured image of post Performance Profiling of Golang's Biggest Killers: PProf

 • Web interface: Provides a web-based interface

-• CPU Profiling: Collects CPU (including registers) usage of the monitored application at a certain frequency.
-It helps identify the time spent by the application in actively consuming CPU cycles.
+• CPU Profiling Collects CPU (including registers) usage of the monitored application at a certain frequency.
+It helps identify the time the application spends actively consuming CPU cycles.

 • Memory Profiling: Records stack traces when heap allocations occur in the application.
 It monitors current and historical memory usage and helps detect memory leaks.